craftcms/cms/docs/templating/craft.globals.md

 # `craft.globals`

-{intro} You can get info about your site’s globals via `craft.globals`.
+You can get info about your site’s globals via `craft.globals`.

 ## Methods